 Chumpy’s parents Sally and Chris Pullin together with partner Ellidy Vlug were present at Mt Buller this afternoon for the dedication in honour of the snowboard pioneer, Olympic Team flagbearer and two-time world champion.

-Chief Executive Officer of the Olympic Winter Institute of Australia (OWIA) Geoff Lipshut also paid tribute to Alex Pullin’s contribution to elite snow sport in Australia.
+Chief Executive Officer of the Olympic Winter Institute of Australia (OWIA) Geoff Lipshut says it’s important that athletes know Chumpy’s story and the contribution he made to snowsport in Australia.